okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/core-okta-api/index.md

 > **Note:** JSON responses, including errors, may contain user input.
 To help prevent potential cross-site scripting attacks, ensure to properly escape all values before use in a browser or any HTML context.

-All requests on success return a 200 status if there is content to return or a 204 status if there is no content to return.
+All successful requests return a 200 status if there is content to return or a 204 status if there is no content to return.

 All requests that result in an error return the appropriate 4xx or 5xx error code with a custom JSON error object: